gregsdennis/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 The name criterion applied to an object selects the node of the corresponding member value from it, if and only if that object has a member with that name.
 Nothing is selected from a value that is not a object.

+Note that processing the name criterion potentially requires matching strings against strings, with those strings coming from the JSONPath and from member names and string values in the JSON to which it is being applied.
+Two strings MUST be considered equal if and only if they are identical sequences of Unicode scalar values.
+In other words, normalization operations MUST NOT be applied to either the string from the JSONPath or from the JSON prior to comparison.

 ##### Examples
 {: unnumbered}